harrietrc/loadimpact-docs/jekyll/_v4/frequently-asked-questions/why-should-i-filter-domains.md

 - Most CDNs charge based on usage, so making requests against the CDN could have financial costs associated with the test. _Note:_ You may have a valid reason to test your CDN.
 We have seen users specifically test CDNs in the past for various reasons.

 ## Filtering test scripts created in-app
-There are a few ways to filter your domains with Load Impact.
+There are a few ways to filter your domains with LoadImpact.
 If you are using the URL analyzer or HAR file upload in-app, you can utilize the `Domain` option.
 This allows you to enter domains you specifically want to include within your test. e.g. If I was testing `app.example.com` I would use `example.com` in the `Domain` option.

 For both the in-app URL analyzer and HAR file upload, we would ignore requests to other domains when creating the script.